Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: A Faster Algorithm for Concave Functions

+The pseudocode of the faster approximation algorithm is shown in Algorithm 2.
 The algorithm also takes as input a super-optimal allocation $\hat{c}_1, \ldots, \hat{c}_n$, which we compute as in Section \ref{sec-alg-linearize}.
 It sorts the threads in nonincreasing order of $g_i(\hat{c}_i)$.
-It then takes threads $m+1$ to $n$ in this ordering, and resorts them in nonincreasing order of $g_i(\hat{c}_i) / \hat{c}_i$.
+It then takes threads $m+1$ to $n$ in this ordering, and sorts them again, this time in nonincreasing order of $g_i(\hat{c}_i) / \hat{c}_i$.
 Next, it initializes $C_1, \ldots, C_m$ to $C$, and stores them in a max heap $H$. $C_j$ represents the amount of remaining resources on server $j$.
 The main loop of the algorithm iterates through the threads in order.
 Each time it chooses the server with the most remaining resources, allocates the minimum of the thread's super-optimal allocation and the server's remaining resources to it, and assigns the thread to the server.
 Then $H$ is updated accordingly.